Chenghua Emperor: Early life and accession

-Zhu Jianshen, the future Chenghua Emperor, was born on 9 December 1447, as the eldest son of Emperor Yingzong and his concubine, Lady Zhou.
+Zhu Jianshen, the future Chenghua Emperor, was born on 9 December 1447, as the eldest son of Emperor Yingzong, the sixth emperor of China's Ming dynasty, and his concubine, Lady Zhou.
 In 1449, the Mongols captured Emperor Yingzong in the Battle of Tumu Fortress.
-As a result, the captured emperor's younger brother, Zhu Qiyu, temporarily took over the government.
+Emperor Yingzong's younger brother, Zhu Qiyu, took over the government.
 At the same time, Zhu Jianshen was appointed heir to the throne.
 A few days later, Zhu Qiyu ascended as the Jingtai Emperor.
 In 1450, the Mongols returned the captured Emperor Yingzong to the Ming, but the Jingtai Emperor put him under house arrest.

 Zhu Jianshen remained heir until 1452, when his uncle demoted him to Prince of Yi.
 He lived separately from his parents in poor material conditions and began to stutter under the pressure of the situation.
 However, the new heir, the Jingtai Emperor's only son, died in 1453.
 The succession question remained open and Zhu Jianshen's position was uncertain until the Jingtai Emperor fell ill in late 1456.
-This uncertainty was exploited by Emperor Yingzong's followers, who staged a coup in February 1457 and restored Emperor Yingzong to the throne.
+Emperor Yingzong's followers exploited this uncertainty, staging a coup in February 1457 and restoring Emperor Yingzong to the throne.
 On 1 March 1457, Emperor Yingzong reappointed Zhu Jianshen heir to the throne.
-At the same time, the Emperor changed his son's name from Jianshen to Jianru, possibly because the original name, chosen by the Jingtai Emperor in 1449, was not acceptable to himself.
+He changed his son's name from Jianshen to Jianru, possibly because the original name, chosen by the Jingtai Emperor in 1449, was not acceptable to himself.
 (Note: The editors of History of Ming, without any support from primary sources, claimed that the original name of the Emperor was Jianru, but was later changed to Jianshen.
 Most Ming and Qing authors only refer to him as Jianshen, with the exception of Ming historians Wang Shizhen and Jiao Chong, who mistakenly wrote about a change from Jianshen to Jianji (the name of his cousin and son of the Jingtai Emperor).
 This uncertainty surrounding the Emperor's name suggests a lack of assertiveness and passivity on his part, as he is subject to the influence of those around him.)